sjmf/ng2-stompjs-demo/README.md

 The example data streaming component provides a demonstration of how to use the STOMPService to subscribe to a data stream.
-At its' core, the STOMPService makes available an Observable which the RawDataComponent uses in its own template, and additionally subscribes its' own on_next method to.
+At its' core, the STOMPService makes available an Observable which the `RawDataComponent` uses in its own template, and additionally subscribes its' own `on_next` method to.

-A barebones set-up of the service would usually run from a component's `ngOnInit` method, and might look something like this:
+A barebones set-up of the service could run from a component's `ngOnInit` method, and might look something like this:
 ```
 this._stompService.configure( config, () => console.log("connected") );